ocaml-opam/ocaml-mccs/README.md

 `CBC`, `SYMPHONY`.
 Note that, apart from `GLPK`, you will need the corresponding libraries installed, the backends will be dynamically linked, and these are experimental may not work as expected.
-Additionally, the compilation of the included GLPK version can be disabled by removing `src/glpk/jbuild`, and replaced by dynamic/static linking by renaming one of the `jbuild-shared` and `jbuild-static` files.
+Additionally, the compilation of the included GLPK version can be disabled by removing `src/glpk/dune`, and replaced by dynamic/static linking by renaming one of the `dune-shared` and `dune-static` files.

 NOTE: the lib takes criteria as a string, in the format accepted by mccs (see `mccs -h`), assuming `-lexagregate[CRITERIA]`.
 There are two important